b00tc4mp/gae-spring-rest-quickstart/readme.md

 http://localhost:8080/api/hello/put-a-name-here

-3) to receive a json data with a sample message from a get request
+3) receive a json data with a sample message from a get request

 http://localhost:8080/api/hellojson/get/put-a-name-here

-4) to receive a json data with a sample message from a post request (need to post a json with format { "message" : "put-a-name-here" })
+4) receive a json data with a sample message from a post request (need to post a json with format { "message" : "put-a-name-here" })

 http://localhost:8080/api/hellojson/post

-- to _deploy_ it in gae
+- **deploy** it in gae

 1) create a new project in gae console